cigarettewife/shedletsky/README.md

 God nerfed me with social anxiety or I'd be too powerful cuz of this I typically avoid interacting/reaching out first

+I usually stream music via Spotify during my stays, if anyone would like to join, I do keep a link in the "status" bar on GH

 //

 I've got a lot of interests, particularly other Roblox games;